wmiller0906/RottenTech/README.md

 # TechRot

-**RottenTech** is a personal C++ game development project designed to simulate survival in a cyberpunk environment.
+**TechRot** is a personal C++ game development project designed to simulate survival in a cyberpunk environment.
 It includes core mechanics for managing items, weapons, and character interactions in a structured, object-oriented way.
 This is still in the early phases of development so it will continue to be fleshed out.

 ---